will62794/will62794.github.io/_drafts/2025-04-09-transformers-not-transactions.md

 categories: databases transactions isolation
 ---

 Database transactions are traditionally modeled as a sequence of read/write operations on a set of keys, where each read operation return some value and each write sets a key to some value.
 This is reflected in most of the formalisms that define various transactional isolation semantics ([Adya](https://pmg.csail.mit.edu/papers/icde00.pdf), [Crooks](https://www.cs.cornell.edu/lorenzo/papers/Crooks17Seeing.pdf), etc.).
 For most isolation levels used in practice in modern database systems, (e.g. snapshot isolation or above), we can alternatively view transactions as *state transformers*.That is, at a high level, instead of a lower-level sequence of read/write operations, a transaction can be viewed as a function that takes in a current state, and returns a set of modifications to a subset of database keys, based on values in the current state that it read.
 We can explore this perspective and how it simplified various aspects of reasoning about existing isolation levels and anomalies.

  <!-- this may not be the best model, and leads to some unnecessary confusion and complexity. -->

 ## State Transformer Model

-Most standard formalisms represents a transaction as a sequence of read/write operations over a subset of some fixed set of database keys and values e.g
+Most standard formalisms represent a transaction as a sequence of read/write operations over a subset of some fixed set of database keys and values e.g

 $$
 T: